LainonShiraya/Flag-Game/README.md

 # Flag-Game
-Vanilla javascript flag game on api and localstorage
+Vanilla javascript flag game based on api and localstorage